jindrichmynarz/dissertation/parts/offline_evaluation.md

 We evaluated the aggregation functions from the [@sec:aggregation-functions].
 The functions were applied to matchmaking via the `pc:mainObject` property with the weight of 0.6.
 This weight was chosen in order to allow the differences between the functions to manifest.
+For instance, if we used the weight of 1, Łukasiewicz's aggregation would not distinguish between bidders who won one matching contract and those who won more.
 The results of this comparison are shown in [@tbl:norms-conorms].
-Product aggregation clearly outperforms the other measure in terms of accuracy, even though it does so at a cost of diminished diversity.
+Product aggregation clearly outperforms the other functions in terms of accuracy, even though it does so at a cost of diminished diversity.
+Both Gödel's and Łukasiewicz's aggregation functions do not learn sufficiently from the extent of matched data.
+Similar findings were obtained in our previous work in @Mynarz2015.
 This outcome led us to use the product aggregation in all other matchmakers we evaluated.

 Aggregation function    HR@10   MRR@10    CC@10       PC   LTP@10